nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 <summary> click for answer </summary>

-Uniform genotype probabilities mean the individual had missing data (no genotype is more probable than any other).
+Uniform genotype probabilities mean the individual had missing data (you have no way of knowing if one genotype is more probable than any other).

 </details>